Data indicate omicron is milder, better at evading vaccines

 Experts now say that omicron accounts for more than 90% of all new infections in South Africa, according to Discovery Health chief executive Dr. Ryan Noach, and it is also picking up steam in other countries.

-In the weeks since the variant was detected, South Africa has experienced rapid spread of the virus — concentrated in its most populous province, Gauteng.
+In the weeks since the variant was detected, South Africa has experienced rapid spread of the virus.
 The seven-day rolling average of daily new cases in the country rose over the past two weeks from 8.07 new cases per 100,000 people on Nov.
 29 to 34.37 new cases per 100,000 people on Dec.
 13, according to Johns Hopkins University.
 The death rate hasn’t increased during that same period.

 Many are now looking to South Africa for clues about what the world could be in for.